Bane00000/Projects/predicting disease spread/README.md

 This project is about predicting the number of dengue cases each week (in each location) based on environmental variables describing changes in temperature, precipitation, vegetation, and more.
 Dengue fever is a mosquito-borne disease that occurs in tropical and sub-tropical parts of the world.
 In mild cases, it's similar to flu: fever, rash, and muscle and joint pain.
 In severe cases, dengue fever can cause severe bleeding, low blood pressure, and even death.
 Because it is carried by mosquitoes, the transmission dynamics of dengue are related to [climate variables](https://www.wabicc.org/en/manuals/using-climate-information-a-training-manual/climate-variables/).
 Although the relationship to climate is complex, a growing number of scientists argue that climate change is likely to produce distributional shifts that will have [significant public health implications worldwide](https://royalsocietypublishing.org/doi/full/10.1098/rstb.2014.0135).
 In recent years dengue fever has been spreading.
 Historically, the disease has been most prevalent in Southeast Asia and the Pacific islands.
 These days many of the nearly [half billion](https://www.cdc.gov/dengue/) cases per year are occurring in Latin America.
 Using environmental data collected by various U.S. Federal Government agencies (check credits for links), I will predict the number of dengue fever cases in San Juan, Puerto Rico and Iquitos, Peru.

 ## Technical Aspect
-This project is divided into two parts:
+This project is divided into four parts:

+1. Preprocessing
+2. Exploratory analysis
-1. Training a SVM model using sklearn.
+3. Training a SVR model using sklearn
-2. Building and hosting a Flask web app on Heroku.
+4. Analysing outliers

 Performance is evaluated according to the [mean absolute error](https://en.wikipedia.org/wiki/Mean_absolute_error).